chebfun/chebsite/docs/functions/cheboppref/mergePrefs.md

 ---
-title: """mergePrefs"""
+title: "mergePrefs"
 layout: function-reference-item
-class_name: """cheboppref"""
+class_name: "cheboppref"
-function_name: """mergePrefs"""
+function_name: "mergePrefs"
-snippet: """Merge preference structures."""
+snippet: "Merge preference structures."
-qualifiers: """Static"""
+qualifiers: "Static"
-return_type: """pref1"""
+return_type: "pref1"
-arguments: """(pref1, pref2, map)"""
+arguments: "(pref1, pref2, map)"
 ---

- MERGEPREFS   Merge preference structures.
+<pre class="help-text"> MERGEPREFS   Merge preference structures.
     P = CHEBPREF.MERGEPREFS(P, Q), where P and Q are MATLAB structures, "merges" Q into P by replacing the contents of fields in P with those of identically-named fields in Q.  If Q has a field whose